kubernetes-sigs/kubespray/README.md

 -------------------------

 ### Network Overlay
-You can choose between 2 network overlays.
+You can choose between 2 network plugins.
 Only one must be chosen.

 * **flannel**: gre/vxlan (layer 2) networking. ([official docs]('https://github.com/coreos/flannel'))

 * **calico**: bgp (layer 3) networking. ([official docs]('http://docs.projectcalico.org/en/0.13/'))

-The choice is defined with the variable '**overlay_network_plugin**'
+The choice is defined with the variable '**kube_network_plugin**'

 ### Expose a service
 There are several loadbalancing solutions.